The Best Studio Microphones under $300 – Updated 2019

 Regarding the features of a good quality studio microphone, the selection criteria are pretty clear.

 Condenser microphones are commonly used in a recording studio.
 Why is that?
-Simply because with a large diaphragm, you will have a transparent and rich in detail sound.
-In addition, it focuses more on the sound from the front of the microphone and ignores background noises.
+Only because with a large diaphragm, you will have a transparent and rich in detail sound.
+Also, it focuses more on the sound from the front of the microphone and ignores background noises.
 Our list is filled with condenser type of recording mics.

 Dynamic microphones transform waves of acoustic sound into mechanical vibrations and final into electrical waves.
 We will not explore any dynamic microphones in our list.

 Features may not define the performance and sound of your studio microphone, but they certainly have an impact on its versatility.
-One very important feature to check on a mic is its polar pattern.
-Most affordable condenser microphones are using the standard cardioid pattern, however, we have one entry in our list with multi-pattern.
+One fundamental element to check on a mic is its polar pattern.
+Most affordable condenser microphones are using the standard cardioid pattern.
+However, we have one entry in our list with multi-pattern.